0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

+# Move Semantics

-Here is part of the move semantics from the excellent Rust By Example
+Here is part of the move semantics example from the excellent book Rust By Example

 We create a 32-bit signed integer and allocate it on the heap. and then move it into the destroy_box function.